kpolsen/FANFARE/sources/index.rst.txt

    :width: 600px
    :align: center

-In order to disentangle the residual load on different timescales, `FANFARE` adopts a Discrete Fourier Transform (DFT) analysis.
+In order to disentangle the residual load on different timescales, :python:`FANFARE` adopts a Discrete Fourier Transform (DFT) analysis.
 This has often been done before in power system analysis - see for instance `Arrigo et al. 2017 <https://www.tib.eu/en/search/id/ieee%3Adoi~10.1109%252FISGTEurope.2017.8260312/Fourier-transform-based-procedure-for-investigations/>`_, `Oh 2018 <https://www.sciencedirect.com/science/article/pii/S0960148117309904>`_, `Heggarty et al. 2019 <https://www.sciencedirect.com/science/article/pii/S0306261919302107>`_.

-`FANFARE` consists of a set of methods that can be applied to timeseries data of residual load, in order to study the flexibility requirements on different timescales.
+:python:`FANFARE` consists of a set of methods that can be applied to timeseries data of residual load, in order to study the flexibility requirements on different timescales.
 These methods are illustrated in the flow chart below.

 .. figure:: figures/flow.png